MicrosoftDocs/appcenter-docs/docs/analytics/export.md

 4. Select the type of configuration you want (standard vs custom).

 ### Standard Export
 This provides a one-click experience.
 When selecting this option, all the resources will be created for you in Azure and the Azure Subscription attached to that app will be used.
-As mentioned above, this requires to have an Azure Subscription linked to your app.
+As mentioned above, this requires having an Azure Subscription linked to your app.

 ### Custom Export
 This option allows you to customize your export configurations in [Azure](https://portal.azure.com).